JuliaLang/www.julialang.org/jsoc/gsoc/diffeq.md

 **Mentors**: [Chris Rackauckas](https://github.com/ChrisRackauckas)

-## Physics-Informend Neural networks (PINN) for solving differential equations
+## Improvements to Physics-Informend Neural networks (PINN) for solving differential equations

 Neural networks can be used as a method for efficiently solving difficult partial differential equations.
-Efficient implementations of physics-informed machine learning from recent papers are being explored as part of the [NeuralNetDiffEq.jl](https://github.com/SciML/NeuralNetDiffEq.jl) package.
+Efficient implementations of physics-informed machine learning from recent papers are being explored as part of the [NeuralPDE.jl](https://github.com/SciML/NeuralPDE.jl) package.
-The [issue tracker](https://github.com/SciML/NeuralNetDiffEq.jl/issues) contains links to papers which would be interesting new neural network based methods to implement and benchmark against classical techniques.
+The [issue tracker](https://github.com/SciML/NeuralPDE.jl/issues) contains links to papers which would be interesting new neural network based methods to implement and benchmark against classical techniques.

 **Recommended Skills**: Background knowledge in numerical analysis and machine learning.